MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-segment.md

 ---
-title: "Segment creation and activation in the sales accelerator  | MicrosoftDocs"
+title: "Segment creation and activation in sales accelerator | MicrosoftDocs"
-description: "Learn how to create and activate segments in the sales accelerator." ms.date: 04/09/2021 ms.topic: article
+description: "Create and activate segments by defining conditions to automatically add records that satisfy the conditions." ms.date: 04/09/2021 ms.topic: article
 author: udaykirang